 After carefully bleeding off the bottom layer of water, we continue to replace it and repeat the wash process of both the emulsion layer and the hexane solution, until the emulsion layer disappears and the hexane has bell clear clarity.

 At that point we stop washing and evaporate off the hexane.
-While we use HPLC grade hexane, light naphtha (Pentane & Hexane) will also work for this process.
+While we use HPLC grade hexane, light naphtha containing only Pentane & Hexane will also work for this process.
+Check the MSDS because the word light naphtha only means it boils between 30C and 100C, so it can contain Benzene..

 The most effective way that we’ve found to remove the residual hexane, is either with multiple ethanol washes, usually around three, or thin film vacuum.